 IEEE-USA operates on an annual budget approved by the IEEE Board of Directors.
-IEEE-USA's 2015 operations budget is \$5.61 million.
+IEEE-USA's 2016 operations budget is \$5.65 million.
 This budget supports the programs, volunteer activities and staff highlighted in this book.

 IEEE-USA's budget is primarily funded through a mandatory assessment of all U.S. IEEE Higher Grade members, which is indexed to inflation.
-The 2015 assessment is \$43.
-This assessment generates approximately 93% of IEEE-USA's operating revenues.
-IEEE-USA is working to expand its non-dues revenues from conference registrations, proceedings, and sales of products and services, which currently comprise 7% of total revenues.
+The 2016 assessment is \$44.
+This assessment generates approximately 92% of IEEE-USA's operating revenues.
+IEEE-USA is working to expand its non-dues revenues from conference registrations, proceedings-related revenues, sales of products and services, and advertising, which are budgeted at 8% of total revenues.